DaveBsns/SimulatorRaspberry/UseCases.md

 # Use Cases Bicycle Simulator

 ## Use Case Overview
-R1 - Removing Barries and building security
+R1 - Removing Barriers and building security

 R2 - Expansion of driving practice (mainly on intersections)